ti-v/Computational-Biology-Resources-/CONTRIBUTING.md

 Here are some tags I would like you to use:

-Is the source a PDF? - (PDF)
+- Is the source a PDF? - (PDF)
-Does the source involve you downloading things to your computer? - (Download) Is the source still being actively made?
+- Does the source involve you downloading things to your computer? - (Download)
+- Is the source still being actively made?
 (WIP)
-Does the source need you to provide information, such as email?
-(Information Needed) Does the source need you to make an account (Registration Needed)
+- Does the source need you to provide information, such as email?
+(Information Needed)
+- Does the source need you to make an account (Registration Needed)
 * Make sure the account isn't a SUBSCRIPTION!
 Your PR WILL be rejected if it needs you to fork over money.
 That kind of defeats the point of this repo.

+Please alphabetize your entry!
+Thanks! :)

 ## Free!
 Free!
 Free Stuff!